 All items of machinery and work equipment within the University must be suitable by design, construction or adaptation for the work they are provided to do and should be used for their intended function and be adequately maintained.

 The Provision and Use of Work Equipment Regulations (PUWER) apply to all sectors, including the HE sector.
-Regulation 4 requires all work equipment to be risk assessed before it is put to use, and Regulation 10, Conformity with Community Requirements, requires an employer to ensure that if any European Standards or Directives relating to an item of work equipment exists that such equipment is CE marked and is accompanied by the relevant certificates or declarations (ask for a copy of the EU Declaration of Conformity).
-This is especially important if it is being purchased from a non-EU supplier.
-CE marking is applicable to a wide range of work equipment from electrical equipment to toys, from civil explosives to medical devices.
-Use the link to see which sorts of equipment require CE marking.
+Regulation 4 requires all work equipment to be risk assessed before it is put to use, and Regulation 10, Conformity with Community Requirements, requires an employer (including the University) to ensure that if any UK/European Standards or Directives relating to an item of work equipment exists that such equipment is UKCA marked (which replaced CE marking following Brexit) or CE marked (valid for new equipment supplied only up until 31st December 2021) and is accompanied by the relevant certificates or declarations (you may need to ask for a copy of the EU Declaration of Conformity or the UKCA Declaration of Conformity and/or Performance).

 - Acquisition, including Design and Modification